mpa139/allanlab/_pages/home.md

 permalink: /
 ---

 Bienvenidos/Welcome!!
-I'm an evolutionary ecologist and population genetist at the [Instituto de Ecorregiones Andinas](https://inecoa-unju.conicet.gov.ar/) (Jujuy, Argentina).
-I'm a member of the <strong>Laboratorio de Ecología Evolutiva y Biogeografía</strong>.
-My main research interest is phenotypic evolution in natural populations.
-Recently I'm studying the contemporary evolution of complex phenotypes and the roles of different evolutionary forces (e.g. selection <em>versus</em> genetic drift) shaping the variation at short-term timescales.
+I am an evolutionary ecologist and population geneticist affiliated with the [Instituto de Ecorregiones Andinas](https://inecoa-unju.conicet.gov.ar/) (Jujuy, Argentina).
+I am an active member of the <strong>Laboratorio de Ecología Evolutiva y Biogeografía</strong>.
+My primary research focus revolves around the study of phenotypic evolution in natural populations.
+Specifically, I am currently investigating the contemporary evolution of complex phenotypes and the respective roles played by various evolutionary forces, such as selection and genetic drift, in shaping short-term variation.

-To this end, I combine population genetics, quantitative genetics, and phenotypic traits to disentangle the eco-evolutionary dynamics (see [Research](research)).
+To achieve these research goals, I employ a multidisciplinary approach that combines population genetics, quantitative genetics, and the analysis of phenotypic traits.
+By integrating these different fields, I aim to unravel intricate eco-evolutionary dynamics underlying the observed patterns and processes (for more details, refer to the  [Research](research) section).

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->